VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Conclusion

 \section{Conclusion}

-In the paper, we contribute \corpus, a diverse chart corpus encompassing 40 chart types produced by over 50 tools from hundreds of public online sources.
-Each chart in \corpus\ is available in both the SVG and bitmap formats and is augmented with rich, multi-granular semantic labels including graphical elements' types, roles, and bounding boxes, the hierarchical grouping of elements, the layouts of groups, and visual encodings.
+In the paper, we contribute \corpus, a diverse SVG chart corpus encompassing 40 chart types produced by over 50 tools from hundreds of public online sources.
+Each chart in \corpus\ is augmented with rich, multi-granular semantic labels including graphical elements' types, roles, and bounding boxes, the hierarchical grouping of elements, the layouts of groups, and visual encodings.
 We compare \corpus\ with related corpora to demonstrate its diversity and the richness of the semantic labels.
-The usefulness of \corpus\ is evaluated through four applications: chart type classification, chart layout decomposition, animation authoring, and content navigation for accessibility.
-We outline research challenges and opportunities for future work, including broadening the scope to include data tables as part of \corpus\ and enlarging the size of \corpus\ to utilize modern learning-based models better.
+The usefulness of \corpus\ is evaluated through four applications: semantic inference of SVG element roles, chart semantic decomposition, chart type classification, and content navigation for accessibility.
+Finally, we outline research challenges and opportunities for future work. \acknowledgments{ This work was supported by NSF grant IIS-2239130. }